Deepika-Mayilan/Restaurant-Website/README.md

 # Restaurant-Website
-here is the simple website using HTML and CSS
+Here is the simple website using HTML and CSS